bytestring-net/bevy_lunex/docs/src/4_debug.md

 # Debug

 Lunex offers great debugging functionality.
-To enable these features, add the following plugin:
+To enable these features, enable `debug` feature or add the following plugin:

 ```rust
 App::new()